Purdue-Cyber-Forensics-Club/linux-distro/README.md

 ```

 ## Building
 Currently, only Gnome 3.x is stable.
-In the future, lightweight alternatives
-(like LXQt) will be available.

 To build with Gnome 3.x:
 ```
 ./build.sh --verbose
 ```